 (Re-edited from an earlier post)

 How well is it really working out?
 Each generation of children since 1963 has a greater percentage of professing Agnostics and Atheists.
 Our country is nearly equally divided now between those who believe and those who have chosen not to believe in God.
 Each election for the last 20 years has become increasingly polarized.
 Liberals are becoming more antagonistic against Conservatives.
-It appears that the current strategy is really not working to build the Kingdom of God.
+It appears that the current strategy is really not working to build the Kingdom of God, but serving to build the system of the world, (turning our children into followers of devilish doctrines instead of followers of Jesus Christ.)
+In the process of alienating ourselves from each other by criticizing each other’s doctrine, speaking evil of our brethren, and even showing partiality and judgment, we’ve become better example of evil instead of examples of love.
+At the same time, the world around us that reject God, appears to be better examples of love, instead of evil.

 Conservatives have become isolated from liberals.
 Lines of open and honest communication are being severed in favor of promoting separate agendas.
 That is part of the polarization process.
 But in the process we have also disavowed many old friends and family members that are proven liberal.
 We have cut off communication and no longer associate with them.
 At the same time, they may have done the same because they just don’t want to hear about God, and they don’t care about the things God has done for us.
 So we are no longer an example of God’s love and concern for our lives, we can’t show them that God is real and living.